Hector-Xavier/Entropic-Ranks/README.md

 **create_output_files** - If TRUE, the feature lists of information-rich features will be automatically exported in the working directory as tab-delimited .txt files.
 Ignored if supervised is set to TRUE. (default: TRUE)

-**is_logged** - Set to TRUE if the values are log-transformed and you want to export the Fold Change instead of the Log Fold Change in .txt files.
+**is_logged** - Set to TRUE if the values were log-transformed and you want to export the Fold Change instead of the Log Fold Change in .txt files.
 Ignored if supervised is set to TRUE. (default: TRUE)

 **logbase** - The base of the log transformation.
 Ignored if supervised is set to TRUE or if create_output_files is set to FALSE. (default: 2)